 Maintaining safety and practice of a 6G-pipe weld using the gas metal arc welding process.
-Prerequisite: Consent of Instructor

 WELD 2330 GMAW - Aluminum Multi-Joint

 An introduction to the fundamentals of aluminum gas metal arc welding including safety and practice of various fillet and groove welds.